cornerstone-consulting/INFIODocs/infio-docs.md

 8. Configure Target Database for SQL Server to Babelfish Deployment for Aurora postgreSQL -
    - Target DB Server Name - Enter your Aurora PostgreSQL server hostname.
    - Port - Enter the port number (default is 5432 for PostgreSQL).
-   - Target Secret - Select from available secrets using the dropdown or manage secrets using the ➕, ✏️, and 🗑️ buttons to add, edit, or delete secrets within the secrets manager.
-These secrets will be used for target postgreSQL server authentication.
+   - Target Secret (Aurora Postgres User) - Choose the target secret from the list.
+The Target Secret stores the credentials of the native PostgreSQL user that is created during the Aurora PostgreSQL cluster setup.
+This secret is primarily used during the resource creation phase of the migration.
+It provides the authentication needed to create and configure resources such as replication instances and endpoints.
+It enables AWS DMS and INFIO to establish secure connectivity at the PostgreSQL engine level.
+In short, the Target Secret is the foundation for setting up the migration infrastructure.
-   - Babelfish port - Enter the port number for Babelfish server (default is 1433 for Babelfish).
+    - Babelfish Secret (Babelfish User) - Choose the babelfish secret from the list.
+The Babelfish Secret contains the credentials of the Babelfish user, created inside the Babelfish TDS layer that emulates SQL Server.
+This secret becomes critical during the data migration phase.
+It allows DMS tasks to securely connect to the Babelfish endpoint.
+It is used for transferring data from SQL Server into the Babelfish-enabled Aurora PostgreSQL instance.
+In short, the Babelfish Secret ensures secure execution of the actual data migration process.
-   - Babelfish Secret - Select from available secrets using the dropdown or manage secrets using the ➕, ✏️, and 🗑️ buttons to add, edit, or delete secrets within the secrets manager.
-These secrets will be used for target Babelfish server authentication.
+    - Babelfish Port - Enter the port number (default is 1433 for Babelfish).
 9. Click Submit Configuration to save both application and database configurations or Cancel to discard changes.

 By configuring these resources properly, you ensure that the replication instance has secure network access, high availability, and sufficient compute/storage capacity to handle your migration tasks effectively.
 However, at this stage you have only defined the necessary resources—the actual creation of the replication instance, DMS tasks, and endpoints is still pending.